 Bring the lentils to the boil then reduce to medium heat while they cook

-After 20 minutes of the lentils cooking, check one and if it is nearly done, add the drained cup of rice
+After 20 minutes of the lentils cooking, check one and if it is nearly done, add the washed cup of rice

 Add the salt and spices, a quarter of the onions as well as any excess oil from the onions which should be nearly done by now.